alphadevx/alpha/README.md

 Status
 ------

-Note that this is the working branch for the 2.0 release, currently with **beta** status so **not suitable for production**, but is **suitable for new development projects**.
-The stable (but deprecated) 1.x releases are available from here: http://www.alphaframework.org/article/Download
+The current latest stable release is tested via unit tested and manual testing, and is considered suitable for production usage.

 Installation
 ------------

 ### Composer

 Alpha should be installed using Composer.
-Here is a minimum example _composer.json_ file to install the current beta 2.0 release:
+Here is a minimum example _composer.json_ file to install the current release:

 	{
 	    "require": {
-	        "alphadevx/alpha": "2.0.0.x-dev"
+	        "alphadevx/alpha": "2.*-stable"
 	    },
 	    "repositories": [
 	        {